 Easy Honey Teriyaki Chicken Recipe

-Even though we love our beef and potatoes, to keep my budget on track, I often find myself preparing chicken.
-Chicken frequently goes on sale, which makes it especially suited for budget friendly meals.
-This honey teriyaki chicken is oven chicken done right.
-On one of my many trips to my local grocery store, I noted chicken drumsticks were on sale and I knew I had to have some.
-Always looking for a way to keep things interesting, I opted for making this Asian inspired variation with fried rice for dinner.
-My family loved them and it kept my budget on track.
+While we love our meat and potatoes, to keep my budget on track, I often find myself preparing Chicken which tends to frequently go on sale.
+This makes it especially suited for budget friendly meals.
+This honey teriyaki chicken is oven done right.
+On one of my many trips to my local grocery store, I noted drumsticks were on sale and I knew I had to have some.
+Always looking for a way to keep things interesting, I opted for making this inspired variation with fried rice for dinner.
+My family loved them it kept my budget on track.
+How to make Honey Teriyaki Chicken in the oven:

 How to Make the Best Honey Teriyaki Chicken Drumsticks

-- If you' like to take a shortcut, you could purchase a premade Asian marinade to save time.
+• If you’d like to take a shortcut, you could purchase a premade Asian marinade to save time.
 Since the marinade and glaze feature similar ingredients, if you go with the same flavor profile it will work together.

-- You could adapt this recipe using chicken thighs or wings.
+• You could adapt this recipe using chicken thighs or chicken wings.
 Should you choose to make boneless skinless chicken breasts the cooking time will be reduced.

 Easy Side Dishes to Serve with Honey Teriyaki Chicken